desfpc/desfpc/README.md

-# Sergey, Senior Software Developer
+# Sergei, Senior Software Developer

 Based in **Belgrade, Serbia (residence permit)**, I bring **18+ years of commercial experience** crafting scalable solutions, from back-office systems (document management, logistics, sales reporting, and planning) to high-load platforms for gambling and betting.
 My work focuses on **simplicity, performance, and reliability**.